SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.13.5 French translation updated and the Montserrat font was missing the 'É' character.

 V7.13.4 Fixed the touch devices that got broken in V7.13.3.

 V7.13.3 Fixed the following